TARGENE/TarViz/README.md

 In order to forward and display the the app in the browser (workaround taken from the [jupyther notebook config](https://docs.anaconda.com/anaconda/user-guide/tasks/remote-jupyter-notebook/)):

-1. Create a SSH tunnel
+1. Create a SSH tunnel from your local machine:

 ```bash
 ssh -L 8080:localhost:8080 wild-kb